wso2/docs-apk/en/docs/get-started/quick-start-guide.md

         ```

 You will now be able to see a successful response with the details of the Employees from the mock backend that we used for this guide.

+If you encounter any issues during the installation process, don't worry!
+We've compiled a list of frequently asked questions (FAQs) to help you troubleshoot common problems.
+Please refer to the <a href="{{base_path}}/en/latest/about-apk/FAQs/">FAQs</a> section in this guide for step-by-step solutions to common installation issues.